junaiderade/nextjs_tutorial/nextjs_tutorial_notes.md

 # Questions

+## how does automatic code splitting work?
+To improve the navigation experience, Next.js automatically code splits your application by route segments.
+This is different from a traditional React SPA, where the browser loads all your application code on initial load.

+Splitting code by routes means that pages become isolated.
+If a certain page throws an error, the rest of the application will still work.

+Futhermore, in production, whenever <Link> components appear in the browser's viewport, Next.js automatically prefetches the code for the linked route in the background.
+By the time the user clicks the link, the code for the destination page will already be loaded in the background, and this is what makes the page transition near-instant!

+## why optimize navigation?
+To link between pages, you'd traditionally use the <a> HTML element.
+At the moment, the sidebar links use <a> elements, but notice what happens when you navigate between the home, invoices, and customers pages on your browser.

+There's a full page refresh on each page navigation!

+## how do you use the link component?
+you can use the <Link /> Component to link between pages in your application. <Link> allows you to do client-side navigation with JavaScript.

 ## what is partial rerendering
 - only the page components update while the layout won't re-render.
 - used in nextjs nav